Gradient-based Optimisation of Modulation Effects: Proposed modelling method

 The model during training is constrained to process signals for fixed length $L$.
 An input signal of length $L$ is first windowed into a set of non-overlapping frames $x_m[n], \: n = 0, \dots, N-1$, where $N$ is the frame length and $m$ is the frame index.
 Here $L$ and $N$ are fixed to be powers of two so that there are exactly $M = L/N$ frames centred at time instants $(m + 0.5) \times N / F_s$ seconds.
 The FFT of each frame is taken, keeping only the first half of the spectrum to give a set of complex vectors $\textbf{X}_m \in \mathbb{C}^{(N/2+1) \times 1}$.
 The equivalent STFT for the target audio signal $y[n]$ is taken to give frames $\textbf{Y}_m$, and a linearly spaced frequency vector of length $N/2+1$ samples is initialised, $\textbf{z} = [e^{2\pi j \frac{0}{N}}, \dots, e^{2\pi j \frac{N/2}{N}}]^{T}$.
 The proposed model predicts a time-dependent frequency response (but time-invariant over the duration of one frame), which is multiplied with the input frame to produce an approximation to the target STFT at frame $m$:

 where $\textbf{h}_m \in \mathbb{C}^{(N/2+1) \times 1}$ is the learned frequency response at frame $m$ and $\odot$ is the Hadamard product.
-The vector $\mathbf{h}_m$ is produced by a function with learnable parameters, as detailed in Sec.~\ref{sec:model_freq}, with the time-varying behaviour controlled by an LFO module.
+The vectors $\mathbf{h}_m$ are produced by a function with learnable parameters, as detailed in Sec.~\ref{sec:model_freq}, with the time-varying behaviour controlled by an LFO module as detailed in Sec.~\ref{sec:model:lfo}.